samsrajyt/90DaysOfDevOps/2026/day-22/git-commands.md

 git switch <branch name> -> switches the mentioned branch name git branch -D <branch name> ->deletes the mentioned branch name

+To clone a repo from remote to local git clone <url>

+TP push from local to remote
+git push origin <branch>
+eg : git push origin main

+To check the varible origin and to which url origin is set git remote -v

+To change or set the origin variable git remote set-url origin "<https or ssh url>"